Jozef Tiso: Slovakization campaign and early antisemitism

-In 1919, he founded a subsidiary of the party in Nitra and he organized a gymnastic organization, Orol (Eagle), the counterweight of a similar Czech/Czechoslovak organization Sokol.
+Transition to moderate politics and conflict with Czech centralists

 Tiso first ran for parliament in the 1920 Czechoslovak parliamentary election.
 Although the electoral results from his district were bright spots in what was otherwise a disappointing election for the Ľudáks, the party did not reward him with a legislative seat.
 Tiso, however, easily claimed one in the 1925 election, which also resulted in a breakthrough victory for the party.
 Until 1938, he was a fixture in the Czecho-Slovakian parliament in Prague.

 In 1921 Tiso was appointed Monsignor by the Vatican, although this appointment lapsed with the later death of Pope Benedict XV.
 From 1921 to 1923, he served as the secretary to the new Slovak bishop of Nitra, Karol Kmeťko.
 During the same period, nationalist political agitation earned Tiso two convictions by the Czechoslovak courts for incitement, one of which resulted in a short incarceration.
 Displeased, Kmeťko dropped him as secretary in 1923, but retained him as a Professor of Theology.
-In 1924, Tiso left Nitra to become dean of Bánovce nad Bebravou.
-He remained the Dean of Bánovce for the rest of his political career, returning there regularly every weekend also as a Czechoslovak minister, and as later as president.
+In 1924, Tiso left Nitra to become dean of Bánovce nad Bebravou, in some sense exiled from Nitra for his polarizing political activism.
+He remained the dean of Bánovce for the rest of his political career, returning there regularly every weekend also as a Czechoslovak minister, and later as president.

 In the interwar period, Tiso was a moderate politician and his ability to reach compromises made him a respected mediator of the party.
-He used more radical rhetoric as a journalist, putting aside much of the anti-Jewish rhetoric of his earlier journalistic activities.
-He attacked his opponents and did not always control his emotions.
-However, he usually returned to rational arguments in official political negotiations.
-Tiso sharply criticized policies of the central government regarding Slovaks and Slovakia.
-While the party still operated within a democratic framework, Tiso's colleague and political rival Vojtech Tuka formed two internal movements to oppose the state or its regime - the first collaborating with Hungarian irredentism and the second led by pro-fascist Rodobrana.
+He used more radical rhetoric as a journalist, yet he put aside much of the anti-Jewish rhetoric of his earlier journalistic activities.
+However, he usually returned to rational, pragmatic arguments in official political negotiations.
+Strongly associating the Slovak identity with the Catholic faith, Tiso sharply criticized the anti-clericalism of Tomáš Masaryk and other such Czech "centralists."
+While the party still operated within a democratic framework, Tiso's colleague and political rival Vojtech Tuka formed two internal movements to oppose the state or its regime – the first collaborating with Hungarian irredentism and the second led by pro-fascist Rodobrana.
 Tiso did not participate in these.